dmimag/dmimag-faqs/readme.txt

 3. Create first FAQ
 3. Place shortcode in your post or page

+== Screenshots ==

+1. List FAQ in panel
+2. Add new FAQ
+3. WYSIWYG editor and add new FAQ, remove FAQ

 == Changelog ==

+= 1.2.5 =
+- Add Schema.org/FAQPage
+- Fixed minor bugs

+= 1.2.4 =
+- Fixing a bug with displaying a button "+ Add FAQ"

 = 1.2.3 =
 - Fixed minor bugs